 Hannah Rice graduated from Berry with a degree in Early Childhood Education while working in the Berry College Elementary and Middle Schools as well as the Child Development Center on campus.
-She was involved in Kappa Delta Pi for two years, and won the Delta Kappa Gamma award, which is given to senior women majoring in Education with superior scholarship living in the Rome area who plans to teach in the Rome area.
+She was involved in Kappa Delta Pi for two years, and won the Delta Kappa Gamma award, which is given to senior women majoring in Education with superior scholarship living in the Rome area who plan to teach in the Rome area.
 She has named Dr. Morgan and Dr. Roe as her two mentors that shaped her experience at Berry.
 After graduation, she got married and will soon begin working as a teacher for elementary grades at Sylvan Learning Center.
 In the fall, she will start at West End Elementary as an English as a Second Language teacher.
 She hopes to get a Master's Degree in the future.

 Devon Powers graduated from Berry with a double degree in political science and Spanish with a minor in Public Relations.
 She worked for Valkyrie, a campus news group, as well as at the Oak Hill Museum Gift Shop, and as a first year mentor for incoming freshmen and transfer students.
 She was a member of the Model United Nations for two years.
 Powers has been in the year of service program, partnered with the Davies Homeless Shelter in Rome.
 She received the G.D.
 Wilson award at Berry's Honors Convocation this year.
 She has named three people as her mentors: Dr. Bailey, Dr. Taylor, and the late Dr. Lawler.
 In the fall of 2019, she will be attending the American University School of International Service for a Masters in International Relations.